PriyabrataBehera-24/Cyber-Threat-Detection-using-ML/README.md

-Here’s a **more detailed and professional `README.md`** for your project based on the uploaded notebook.
-It includes sections like Overview, Dataset, Tech Stack, Preprocessing, and more.

----

 # 🛡️ Cyber Threat Detection using Machine Learning

 This project focuses on identifying and classifying cyber security threats from structured network traffic data using a machine learning-based pipeline.
 It involves cleaning, encoding, transforming, and analyzing a real-world dataset before preparing it for ML model training.